a1906525/Unsupervised-Domain-Adaptation-with-VefNet-CNN-Feature-Extractor-for-Medical-Images--PG-Project-/README.md

 #### ─ Domain Adaptation:
 - `DANN/` and `CDAN+E/` → Algorithm-specific subfolders:
   - `Confusion Matrices/` → `.png` images across lambdas and top-5 source checkpoints.
-  - `Performance Metrics/` → Excel files and inference time summaries.
+  - `Performance Metrics/` → Excel files for results and inference time summaries.
 - `Source Checkpoints/` → `.pth` files for the top-5 CNN checkpoints used in DA.

 ---